 Creative, innovative, imaginative - this is what it means to be a Seton Hill University visual art student.
-At Seton Hill, learning and creativity go hand in hand.
-Here, you will receive a strong creative foundation in art in addition to a comprehensive liberal arts education.
+Here, you will receive a strong creative foundation in art in addition to a comprehensive liberal arts education - preparing you for a broad spectrum of career opportunities.
 No matter which art program you choose, you will enjoy access to outstanding instructors and a variety of art studios, offering experience in media from paint to pixels.

 At Seton Hill you will be taught by art faculty who are exhibiting artists themselves, committed to sharing their work regionally, nationally and internationally.

 Minors & Certificates